ivanjovanovic/sicp/2.1/notes.md

 details.
 In that way we will implement usage of it in an abstract way, and the way they are really implemented afterwards will not be that important anymore.

+## Pairs

+In Scheme, basic way of combining or `gluing` data together is with creating pairs with constructor (cons 1 2), which will construct list of numbers (1 2)